640 South State StreetDover, Delaware 19901

 This test measures a substance in your blood called pancreatic polypeptide.
 Pancreatic polypeptide is secreted by cells in your pancreas.

-You may need this test if your doctor suspects that you have a pancreatic neuroendocrine tumor.
+You may need this test if your healthcare provider suspects that you have a pancreatic neuroendocrine tumor.
 When these tumors cause symptoms, they can seem similar to many other common digestive problems.
 Symptoms of nonfunctional pancreatic neuroendocrine tumors include:

-If you have already been diagnosed with a pancreatic neuroendocrine tumor, you may need this test to help your doctor decide on the best treatment for you.
+If you have already been diagnosed with a pancreatic neuroendocrine tumor, you may need this test to help your healthcare provider decide on the best treatment for you.

-Your doctor may also order other tests to look for other substances in your blood that rise if you have a pancreatic neuroendocrine tumor.
+Your healthcare provider may also order other tests to look for other substances in your blood that rise if you have a pancreatic neuroendocrine tumor.
 These substances are called biochemical tumor markers.

-Your doctor may also order an imaging test that takes a picture of your pancreas.
-He or she may also order a biopsy, in which he or she will take a small piece of the tumor and examine it under a microscope.
+Your provider may also order an imaging test that takes a picture of your pancreas.
+He or she may also order a biopsy.
+This involves taking out a small piece of the tumor and looking at it under a microscope.

 Pancreatic polypeptide is measured in picograms per milliliter (pg/mL).
 Normal results increase with age and range from less than 228 pg/mL in your 20s to less than 332 pg/mL in your 70s.